sanjib-sen/WebLaTex/README.md

 ## GitHub Copilot

  Wonderful news, people!
-[GitHub Copilot](https://github.com/features/copilot) has been integrated with this tool, thanks to @thodson-usgs.
+[GitHub Copilot](https://github.com/features/copilot) has been integrated with this tool, thanks to [@thodson-hugs](https://github.com/thodson-hugs).
 This program will suggest the next command, sentence and paragraph based on your document and previous writings.

 ![GitHub Copilot](images/copilot.gif)